anshan-XR-ROB/anshan-XR-ROB.github.io/_teaching/2-Academic Activities 1.md

 * International Joint Conference on Artificial Intelligence (IJCAI), 2021-2024.
 * AAAI Conference on Artificial Intelligence, 2022.

+# Membership of Professional Associations #
+* Senior Member of Institute of Electrical and Electronics Engineers (IEEE)
+* Member of IEEE Young Professionals
+* Member of IEEE Robotics and Automation Society
+* Member of IEEE Signal Processing Society
+* Member of IEEE Consumer Technology Society
+* Member of IEEE Biometrics Council
+* Member of China Computer Federation (CCF)
+* Member of CCF Tech Frontier Committee
+* Member of CCF Computer Vision Committee
+* Member of China Society of Image and Graphics (CSIG)
+* Member of CSIG Visual Big Data Committee
+* Member of Chinese Association of Automation (CAA)
+* Member of Association for Computing Machinery (ACM)

+# Program Committee Member #
+* ACM International Conference on Multimedia (MM), 2019-2021.
+* ACM Multimedia Asia 2019, 2021.
+* International Joint Conference on Artificial Intelligence (IJCAI), 2021-2024.
+* AAAI Conference on Artificial Intelligence, 2022.

 # Reviewer  #

 **Journal Reviewer**

 * IEEE Transactions on Neural Networks and Learning Systems.